soufiangit/NetSmart.AI/README.md

 ## Project Overview

-A lightweight Linux-kernel monitoring agent that captures WaveServer AI CMD traffic and fiber-link health, shares it with user space through /proc + mmap, enriches it with AI-based anomaly detection and traffic forecasting, and streams the results to a cloud dashboard for real-time observability and auto-remediation.
+A lightweight Linux-kernel monitoring agent that captures WaveServer AI CMD traffic and fiber-link health, shares it with user space through /proc + mmap, enriches it with AI-based anomaly detection and traffic forecasting, and streams the results to a Grafana dashboard for real-time observability and auto-remediation.
+See the attached pdf in the root directory for a structured project plan.

 ## Architecture